jfrog/frogbot/docs/install-azure-repos.md

 To install Frogbot on Azure Repos repositories, follow these steps.

 1. Frogbot uses a [frogbot-config.yml](templates/.frogbot/frogbot-config.yml) file to run.
-[This](frogbot-config.md) article will guide you through the process of creating this file.
-Throughout this documentation we will reference this Git repository which includes the [frogbot-config.yml](templates/.frogbot/frogbot-config.yml) file as the **Frogbot Management Repository**.
+[This](frogbot-config.md) article will guide you through the process of creating this file and defining your **Frogbot Management Repository**.

 2. Make sure you have the connection details of your JFrog environment.